coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 darkness* spell does, except that it cannot be countered by light

 effects (other than those cast by deities of higher rank).
-Living creatures must make Will saves (DC 10 + the deity's Charisma modifier + the deity's divine rank) or die.
+Living creatures must make Will saves (DC 10 + the deity’s Charisma modifier + the deity’s divine rank) or die.
 Even with a successful save, living creatures still gain two negative levels (the save DC to remove the negative levels is the same as the first Will save).
-A single creature can be drained by the cloud only once per day, but the cloud's darkness remains effective.
+A single creature can be drained by the cloud only once per day, but the cloud’s darkness remains effective.

 **Suggested Portfolio Elements:** Death, undead.